MaddinJay/Refactoring-Guru/Factory_Method/Real_World/factory_method_example_2.md

     ENDLOOP.
 ```

-In the domain class with IMPORTING parameter structure name we can create different instances of different DB operator classes, to adapt the algorithm to a specific DB table
+In the domain class, using the IMPORTING parameter structure name, we can create different instances of various database operator classes to adapt the algorithm to a specific database table.

 ```abap
     CLASS-METHODS create IMPORTING hash_algo_values TYPE zcl_vcd_scramble_bookings=>ts_hash_algo_values